Juniper/contrail-operator/deploy/openshift/README.md

 Modify `manifests/00-contrail-02-registry-secret.yaml` file providing proper configuration with credentials to *hub.juniper.net* registry.

 **NOTE:** You may create base64 encoded value for config with script provided in [here](https://github.com/Juniper/contrail-operator/tree/master/deploy/openshift/tools/docker-config-generate) directory.
-Copy output of the script and paste into contrail registry secret manifest.
+Copy output of the script and paste into contrail registry secret manifest (replace <DOCKER_CONFIG> with the base64 string you generated).

 4. Modify manifests if neccessary: